hdfiresky/Dramaverse/backend.md

     ```
     This will create a `dramas.db` file and populate it with all the drama data.
 You only need to run this once, or again if you update `dramas.json`.

-2.  **Start the Server**:
+2.  **Start the Server for Development**:
     ```bash
     npm run dev
     ```
-    Your backend server is now running on `http://localhost:3001`.
-You can now go to the frontend code, set `BACKEND_MODE` to `true` in `config.ts`, and the application will connect to this server for both HTTP requests and real-time WebSocket communication.
+    Your backend server is now running on `http://localhost:3001` with `nodemon`, which will automatically restart on file changes.

+## 6. Production Deployment with PM2

+For a production environment, you should use a process manager like [PM2](https://pm2.keymetrics.io/) to keep your application alive, enable clustering, and manage logs.

+1.  **Install PM2 Globally**:
+    ```bash
+    npm install pm2 -g
+    ```
+2.  **Use the Ecosystem File**: We've already created an `ecosystem.config.js`.
+This file tells PM2 how to run the application, including setting environment variables and enabling cluster mode to take advantage of all available CPU cores for better performance.

+3.  **Start the Production Server**:
+    From your `/backend` directory, simply run the `prod` script:
+    ```bash
+    npm run prod
+    ```
+    This command will start the application in the background, managed by PM2.

+4.  **Useful PM2 Commands**:
+    -   `pm2 list`: See the status of all managed applications.
+    -   `pm2 monit`: Open a real-time dashboard to monitor CPU and memory usage.
+    -   `pm2 logs dramaverse-backend`: View the logs for your app.
+    -   `pm2 restart dramaverse-backend`: Gracefully restart the app.
+    -   `pm2 stop dramaverse-backend`: Stop the app.
+    -   `pm2 delete dramaverse-backend`: Stop and remove the app from PM2's list.

-## 6. Security Best Practices
+## 7. Security Best Practices

 To move this backend from a development setup to a production environment, consider the following critical security enhancements.

 ### CORS Configuration
-The provided `server.js` code has been updated to use a secure CORS whitelist.
-The default allows connections from `localhost:5173` for development.
+The provided `server.js` code uses a secure CORS whitelist.

 **Action Required for Production**: Before deploying, you **must** update the `allowedOrigins` array in `server.js` to include your frontend application's official domain name.
 Remove any `localhost` entries.